qMRLab/qMRLab/docs/source/qmrflow_mtr.rst

                                 * "Translation"
                                 * "BSpline"
 --ants_convergence              [MxNxO,<convergenceThreshold=1e-6>,<convergenceWindowSize=10>]
-                                Convergence is determined from the number of iterations per level and is determined by fitting a line to the normalized energy profile of the last N iterations (where N is specified by the window size) and determining the slope which is then compared with theconvergence threshold.
+                                Convergence is determined from the number of iterations per level |br|
+                                and is determined by fitting a line to the normalized energy |br|
+                                profile of the last N iterations (where N is specified by the window |br|
+                                size) and determining the slope which is then compared with |br| theconvergence threshold.
---ants_shrink                   [MxNxO] Specify the shrink factor for the virtual domain (typically
+--ants_shrink                   [MxNxO] Specify the shrink factor for the virtual domain (typically |br|
                                 the fixed image) at each level.
---ants_smoothing                [MxNxO] Specify the sigma of gaussian smoothing at each level.
+--ants_smoothing                [MxNxO] Specify the sigma of gaussian smoothing at each level. |br|
-                                Units are given in terms of voxels ('vox') or physical spacing ('mm').
+                                Units are given in terms of voxels ('vox') or physical spacing ('mm'). |br|
                                 Example usage is '4x2x1mm' and '4x2x1vox' where no units implies voxel spacing.
 --use_b1cor                     [true/false] Use and RF transmit field to correct for flip angle
                                 imperfections.